 - Watch for unusual usage patterns: Time of day isn't the only sign of lateral movement.
 User sessions also follow a regular pattern.
 If it looks like applications are accessed randomly, that is a potential sign of trouble.

-- Keep an eye on unknown devices: In the age of BYOD, security teams have their hands full.
+- Keep an eye on unknown devices: In the age of BYOD security risks, security teams have their hands full.
 Internal systems are now accessed regularly by employee-owned devices, which you'll have no idea if it's genuinely that person if valid login credentials are provided.

 - Employ a third-party service to assist in confirming identity: The service should provide a way to tie identity to known devices.
 Doing so could significantly decrease the risk of a lateral movement attack (Beyond Identity's passwordless platform does just that).